awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

    aws ec2 authorize-security-group-ingress --group-name CodeDeployDemo-Windows-Security-Group --to-port 80 --ip-protocol tcp --cidr-ip 0.0.0.0/0 --from-port 80
    ```
 **Note**
 For demonstration purposes, these commands create a security group that allows unrestricted access for RDP through port 3389 and, alternatively, HTTP through port 80\.
 As a best practice, we recommend restricting access to the RDP and HTTP ports\.
-AWS CodeDeploy does not require unrestricted port access and does not require HTTP access\.
+CodeDeploy does not require unrestricted port access and does not require HTTP access\.
 For more information, see [Tips for Securing Your Amazon EC2 Instance](https://aws.amazon.com/articles/1233)\.

 1. On your development machine, create a file named `instance-setup.sh` \(for Amazon EC2 instances running Amazon Linux, Ubuntu Server, or RHEL\) or `instance-setup.txt` \(for Amazon EC2 instances running Windows Server\) that contains the following contents\.

-   As the Amazon EC2 instance is launched, this script downloads the AWS CodeDeploy agent from the specified Amazon S3 location and then installs it on the instance\.
+   As the Amazon EC2 instance is launched, this script downloads the CodeDeploy agent from the specified Amazon S3 location and then installs it on the instance\.

    **For Amazon Linux and RHEL**